The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Quaternionic holomorphic curves.

 The full multiplier spectrum of $\caD_0$ is $C\cup\bar C$.
 These two branches of $\Sp(E,D_0)$ intersect infinitely often in double points.
 When the monodromy $\mu$ is nontrivial the structure is the same but with the branches $C$ and $\bar C$ shifted by appropriate factors.

 The spectrum $\Sp(E,D)$ is asymptotic to $\Sp(E,D_0)$ in the sense that outside a compact subset of $(\C^\times)^2$ the former is contained in an arbitrarily small tube around the latter.
 Away from the double points of $\Sp(E,D_0)$ the curve $\Sp(E,D)$ is a graph over $\Sp(E,D_0)$, while near each double point $\Sp(E,D)$ either has a double point itself or is annular: in the latter case $\Sp(E,D)$ resolves the double point into a handle.
-Now let us consider what happens to $\Sp(E,D)$ as it follows the curve $C$ along $|\zeta|\to\infty$.
+Now consider the curve $C$ along $|\zeta|\to\infty$.
 Either for every $R>0$ the domain $|\zeta|>R$ contains at least one handle, or there is some $R$ for which $\Sp(E,D)$ only contains double points.
-In the latter case $\Sp(E,D)$ must have two intersecting branches, one of which can be parameterised by $\Delta = \{\zeta:|\zeta|> R\}$, thought of as a punctured parameter disc about the point at infinity of $C$.
+In the latter case $\Sp(E,D)$ must have two intersecting branches, one of which can be parameterised by $\Delta = \{\zeta;|\zeta|> R\}$, thought of as a punctured parameter disc about the point at infinity of $C$.
 Thus we have a map